BabsLabs/code_songs_microservice/README.md

 ## Tech/Framework Used

-CodeSongs is written in Ruby and uses Ruby On Rails and Sinatra.
-It uses a postgresql database and is hosted on Heroku with the Travis CI integration tool.
+The CodeSongs Microservice is written in Sinatra, uses a postgresql database, and is hosted on Heroku with the Travis CI integration tool.

 ### Gems
-The following Ruby Gems were used for this project:
+The following Ruby Gems are used in this project:

 * [faraday](https://github.com/lostisland/faraday)
 * [figaro](https://github.com/laserlemon/figaro)